shlomnissan/express-client/README.md

 ## Express API

-HTTP requests can be made by passing a configuration object to `ExpressClient::request`.
+HTTP requests are made by passing a configuration object to `ExpressClient::request`.
 This method returns a non-blocking future.

 ```cpp
 using namespace Express;